 Many drivers of taxis are experienced and know the roads well.
 However, it does not mean that they are immune to taxi accidents and with the constant rush to get their fare on time, an impact can cause serious injuries.
-Any passengers who have been injured in a taxi accident that was not their fault is able to submit a personal injury claim to receive compensation.Find Out Why You Need An Injury Solicitor
+Any passengers who have been injured in a taxi accident that was not their fault is able to submit a personal injury claim to receive compensation against the insurers.Find Out Why You Need An Injury Solicitor

 If you have decided to go ahead with taxi passenger accident claim, please see the following 4 things you can do to help with the compensation case.
 It will ensure that you get the full entitlement you deserve.

 Make a note of the taxi vehicle, the taxi driver and the firm used.
 Get the details of all the third parties and any witnesses.
-Where possible, ask for the insurance policy numbers of any drivers involved in the accident.
+Where possible, ask for the taxi passenger insurance and other policy numbers of any drivers involved in the accident.